 29 “Truly I tell you,” Jesus said to them, “no one who has left home or wife or brothers or sisters or parents or children for the sake of the kingdom of God 30 will fail to receive many times as much in this age, and in the age to come eternal life.”Luke 18:29-30

 God is the source of a true, glorious, vast, eternal identity.
 It is a heritage that starts with the Creator of the earth itself and lasts until the end of days.
 They become a citizen of the kingdom of God, adopted into a vast, spiritual family.

 Not only do they have to hear this, they have to see it in action.
 In the same interview that spoke of the value of family, the Khmer teacher also told us what can overcome the surrounding fears.
 Our greatest witness is unity and love for one another.
-Her conversion was after seeing the love of Cambodian Christians for one another.
+Her conversion was after seeing this love among the Cambodian Christians.
 The famous 1 Corinthians 13 passage tells us that love trumps speaking in tongues (1 Corinthians 13:1), which Paul tells us is a sign for non-believers (1 Corinthians 14:22).
-The 1 Corinthians 13 passage is often used in the context of marriage, but rather in its actual context refers to Christ’s body, being immediately preceded by the passage quoted above and then followed by an explanation of how the gifts are to be used to build the church.
+The 1 Corinthians 13 passage is often used in the context of marriage, rather than in its actual context that refers to Christ’s body, being immediately preceded by the passage quoted above and then followed by an explanation of how the gifts are to be used to build the church.
 Love for one another, a crucial part of interdependence, conquers all and covers a multitude of sins.

 This is why Jesus prayed this prayer for believers that heard his message, believers like you and I: